 On May 25th, Prof. Damian Pargas will hold his inaugural lecture "Promised Lands".

-On August 1, 2017, dr. Damian Pargas became the new Raymond and Beverly Sackler Professor of History and Culture of the United States and the Americas.
+On August 1, 2017, dr. Damian Pargas became the new Leiden University Professor of History and Culture of the United States and the Americas.
 On May 25, he will hold his inaugural lecture titled "Promised Lands".

 During the American Revolution, Thomas Jefferson envisaged the future of North America as a vast “empire of liberty” dedicated to spreading freedom across the hemisphere.
 Initial developments indeed provided some cause for optimism, as legislators in large swaths of the continent reinforced their commitment to “liberty” and “freedom” by moving to strike against slavery.
 Whereas prior to the Revolution slavery was legally sanctioned and rarely questioned in every part of the hemisphere, the last quarter of the eighteenth century witnessed what Steven Hahn has called a “deepening crisis of slave regimes,” ultimately leading to the legal abolition of the transatlantic slave trade and of slavery itself in the northern US, Canada, and Mexico.
 Even in the American South, the revolutionary era witnessed a brief spike in individual manumissions by slaveholders, resulting in the significant growth of free black communities in urban areas.